CIF-Cold-Stage/notebooks/src/vtdma.md

 The main purpose of this notebook is to interactively explore the output of a volatility/hygroscopicity tandem differential mobility analyzer (DMA) system.
 The instructor guides the students through the basic theory of operation.
 Changing the inputs allows students to visualize the role of multiply charged particles in shaping the tandem DMA response function.

-**This work was supported by the U.S. National Science Foundation grant AGS 2037704.**
+**This work was supported by the U.S. National Science Foundation grant AGS 2037704.
+Infrastructure for hosting this notebook online is supported by NSF-AGS-2112978.**

 ## Request Resource